Scaling pattern of occupancy: Explanation

 Models providing explanations to the observed scaling pattern of occupancy include the fractal model, the cross-scale model and the Bayesian estimation model.
 The fractal model can be configured by dividing the landscape into quadrats of different sizes, or bisecting into grids with special width-to-length ratio (2:1), and yields the following SPO:

 where D is the box-counting fractal dimension.
-If during each step a quadrat is divided into q sub-quadrats, we will find a constant portion (f) of sub-quadrats is also presence in the fractal model, i.e. D = 2(1 + log ƒ/log q).
+If during each step a quadrat is divided into q sub-quadrats, we will find a constant portion (f) of sub-quadrats is also present in the fractal model, i.e. D = 2(1 + log ƒ/log q).
 Since this assumption that f is scale independent is not always the case in nature, a more general form of ƒ can be assumed, ƒ = q−λ (λ is a constant), which yields the cross-scale model:

 The Bayesian estimation model follows a different way of thinking.
 Instead of providing the best-fit model as above, the occupancy at different scales can be estimated by Bayesian rule based on not only the occupancy but also the spatial autocorrelation at one specific scale.
 For the Bayesian estimation model, Hui et al. provide the following formula to describe the SPO and join-count statistics of spatial autocorrelation:

 where Ω = p(a)0 − q(a)0/+p(a)+ and $\mho$ = p(a)0(1 − p(a)+2(2q(a)+/+ − 3) + p(a)+(q(a)+/+2 − 3)). p(a)+ is occupancy; q(a)+/+ is the conditional probability that a randomly chosen adjacent quadrat of an occupied quadrat is also occupied.
 The conditional probability q(a)0/+ = 1 − q(a)+/+ is the absence probability in a quadrate adjacent to an occupied one; a and 4a are the grains.
 The R-code of the Bayesian estimation model has been provided elsewhere.
 The key point of the Bayesian estimation model is that the scaling pattern of species distribution, measured by occupancy and spatial pattern, can be extrapolated across scales.
 Later on, Hui provides the Bayesian estimation model for continuously changing scales:

 where b, c, and h are constants.
 This SPO becomes the Poisson model when b = c = 1.
 In the same paper, the scaling pattern of join-count spatial autocorrelation and multi-species association (or co-occurrence) were also provided by the Bayesian model, suggesting that "the Bayesian model can grasp the statistical essence of species scaling patterns."